buwilliams/spelling/README.md

 - Spelling words are kept in a words directory so it's easy to add new ones
 - Very simple interface for kids
 - Only repeats words that are missed
-- Makes it easier on us (my wife and I) to work on spelling with our daugther
+- Makes it easier on us (my wife and I) to work on spelling with our daughter